Katie Whaley, Coordinator

 Is Section 8 housing exempt from inspection?

 The health and safety inspection conducted by the King County Housing Authority is viewed as equivalent to a RHIP inspection.
-Landlords currently enrolled in Section 8 may submit proof of most recent passed KCHA inspection by October 1st, in order to renew their multi-family business license by January 1st.
+Landlords currently enrolled in Section 8 may submit proof of most recent passed KCHA in lieu of the unit being inspected by RHIP.

 What is being inspected?